cameroncondry/cbc-kitten-scientists/README.md

 - workshop
 - unicornPasture

-Auto-housing will build the following population buildings when resource is at 85% capacity:
+Housing will build the following population buildings when required resource is at 85% capacity:

 - hut
 - logHouse